Understanding the ISSB standards

 ISSB standards: A common-sense approach focused on investors’ needs

-Interoperability with other reporting standards
+ISSB interoperability with other reporting standards

-The ISSB standards were not drafted from zero.
+The ISSB standards weren’t drafted from zero.
 As mentioned, they’re built on the TCFD framework, which bases climate-related disclosures in several jurisdictions, such as Canada, Switzerland, and Japan.
 In addition, the IFRS Foundation and the Global Reporting Initiative (GRI) agreed to build efforts in the consolidation and alignment of their sustainability reporting initiatives.
-Under the agreement, the standard-setting boards of IFRS and GRI, respectively, ISSB and the Global Sustainability Standards Board (GSSB), will coordinate their programs and activities to reach aligned terminology and guidance and help companies, investors, and stakeholders with their sustainability reporting initiatives.

 The ISSB also works together with the European Financial Reporting Advisory Group (EFRAG), which drafts the European Sustainability Reporting Standards (ESRS), on the interoperability between them.
-EFRAG is also preparing an interoperability document with a mapping table on climate-related disclosures.
+In May 2024, the IFRS Foundation and EFRAG published guidance on the level of alignment achieved between the ISSB’s IFRS standards and the ESRS.

 Find out more about the ISSB